With dogs and spray paint, crews in grim search for Dorian's dead in Bahamas

 “The devastation here is unbelievable,” Colon said.
 “I’ve been deployed to Iraq and Afghanistan and this looks worse, this looks like they threw a couple of bombs here, gathered up all the stuff and threw another bomb on top of it.”

 He was not alone in turning to images of war to explain the devastation.
-U.S. Agency for International Development Administrator Mark Green told reporters in Nassau on Sunday that some areas of Great Abaco Island looked “almost as though a nuclear bomb was dropped.” [nL2N25Z04N]
+U.S. Agency for International Development Administrator Mark Green told reporters in Nassau on Sunday that some areas of Great Abaco Island looked “almost as though a nuclear bomb was dropped.”

 Even with Mika’s help, the progress is painfully slow.
 At times on Sunday her nose detected potential corpses that the men could not find in the mounds of rubble.
 The crew marked spots that they could confirm bodies with orange spray paint and used GPS waypoints to record their positions to help recovery crews coming to remove them on Monday.